Adrien Segal: Tidal Datum

 Scientific American has described Segal's Tidal Datum as "spectacular" with "unbeatable beauty and wonder."
 This piece was inspired by Sutro Baths, a seaside bathhouse located in San Francisco established in the 1920s where waters change with the tides.
 In order to create this piece, Segal used data obtained from the tide charts of the San Francisco Bay from the National Oceanic and Atmospheric Administration for the 29-day lunar cycle of in the months of April and May in 2006.
 As a result of this project, she has been inspired to create other pieces displaying the tide patterns of the Louisiana coast and of Homer, Alaska.
 Segal's 2006 Tidal Datum Table was featured on the cover of the book 500 Tables.

 Snow Water Equivalent Cabinet

-Drawing on snow survey data collected by the Natural Resources Conservation Service collected from 1980-2010 in the Western US and Alaska, this project looks at the change in snow water equivalent over time.
+Drawing on snow survey data collected by the Natural Resources Conservation Service collected from 1980 to 2010 in the Western US and Alaska, this project looks at the change in snow water equivalent over time.
 Each drawer of the cabinet varies in depth and height based on the amount of snow water for a given year.
 It is a striking work built from ebonized ash and carved plywood and is currently in a private collection.